liao961120/intra/main.md

 The difficulty is threefold.
 First, the complexity of human behaviors in the first place makes it extremely hard to even establish phenomena that are robust and reliable [@eronen2021].
-Nonrobust phenomena, in turn, weakens the foundation of theory building, and verbal theories constructed from these phenomena are only vague at best.
+Non-robust phenomena, in turn, weaken the foundation of theory building, and verbal theories constructed from these phenomena are only vague at best.
 Finally, the vagueness in theories feeds back to the observation process---a vague theory loses its ability to direct us to the right